 How many sessions will it take?

-In my experience it takes an average of 25 sessions to make lasting, measurable change.
-But this depends on the level of couple distress and the level of commitment to the relationship and to counselling itself.
+But this depends on the level of distress, the level of commitment to the relationship, and to counselling itself.

 Please Note: Issues such as recovery from an affair or trauma will take longer than this.
 Studies suggest it takes at least a year.